Data Protection at a Time of Social Emergency: COVID-19, Democracy, Innovation and Regulation in Latin America

 INSTRUCTIONS FOR SUBMISSION TO CPDP LatAm Symposium

 Initial draft papers shall contain between 5000 and 7000 words, excluding footnotes/ references and bibliography.
 OSCOLA style must be followed for submissions in English.
+Observe the author guidelines in the IDPL website.
 ABNT standards must be followed for submissions in Portuguese or Spanish.
 The text of the work must not include the name of the author(s) and all references to the author(s) must be excluded (including the pdf file’s metadata, if it identifies the authors).
 Submissions that do not meet these criteria will be rejected.
-Submissions and identification information of the authors must be sent through the provided system.
+Submissions and identification information of the authors must be sent through the provided system: click this link for submissions in English and this link for articles in Portuguese and Spanish.

 The final version of the articles shall have a length between 5000 and 7000 words, excluding footnotes/references and bibliography.
 Submissions will be analysed by members of the Scientific Committee and members of the Multisectoral Advisory Committee, and selections will be based on both the quality of their content and their relevance for the debate around the use of data in the fight against COVID-19.